xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/rspconfig.1.rst

 \ **ipsrc**\

- Get the ip source for OpenBMC.
+ Get the IP source for OpenBMC.

 \ **ip**\

- The ip address.
+ The IP address.